 Skin is the largest organ of the body and all the skin on our bodies is not created equal.
 Likewise, our internal body condition can result in specific issues, such as excema, cradle cap or diaper rash.
 Whenever these appear, remember this formula: Treat the problem internally, and externally together.
 It is a two part process.
 Internally means hydrate and eat healthy nutritious foods that have vitamins and antioxidants (all year round).
 Externally means to apply moisturizing products.

 Since store brand cleansers create the problem of overdrying, adding toxins to the surface of the skin, and potentially providing health risks, we recommend switching to handmade soaps.
 MM has a line of handmade natural soaps to choose from.
-To moisturize, try a thin coating or Euro Oil on the entire body after showering or bathing.
+To moisturize, try a thin coating or Sun Essence Baby Oil on the entire body after showering or bathing.
 When towel-drying, just pat the skin and do not rub it.
-Otherwise, if you can, air dry before applying the Euro Oil.
+Otherwise, if you can, air dry before applying the Sun Essence Baby Oil.
 Do not put on clothing until the oil has fully absorbed, leaving the skin feeling soft but not greasy.
 This will take about 5 minutes.